chronicleworks/chronicle/docs/recording_provenance.md

 To import data into Chronicle using the `import` command, you need to provide the `namespace-id` and `namespace-uuid` arguments.
-These arguments are required to specify the namespace to which the data will be imported.
+These arguments are required to specify the [namespace](./namespaces.md) into which the data will be imported.

 The `namespace-id` argument is a string that specifies the name of the namespace to which the data will be imported.
 This value should match the value of the